Andre Franca

 This is an important reflection for us as a society, and especially for parents, like me, as responsible for the formation of children.

-1. As a matter of privacy, I am going to name my wife Lisa.
+1. As a matter of privacy, I am going to name my wife Lisa. ↩︎

 Questions, comments or concerns?

-Please share your thoughts through email or mastodon.
+Please share your thoughts through the Fediverse or Email.

-<~ Previous: Using Cloudflare for Dynamic URL Redirects
+<~ Previous: Using Cloudflare for Dynamic Url Redirects

-~> Next: Having a Bad Time with my Macbook Pro
+~> Next: Having a Bad Time With My Macbook Pro

 Articles from blogs I follow around the world wide web

-via Rach Smith's digital garden October 31, 2023
+via Rach Smith's digital garden Jun 1, 2025

 Generated by openring